GAP Insurance for Auto Coverage: Complete Guide

 2. You sell or trade the vehicle — Ownership transfer ends your need for coverage

-4. Your loan balance drops below the vehicle's value - This typically happens after 2-3 years of payments
+4. Your loan balance drops below the vehicle's value — This typically happens after 2–3 years of regular payments

 To determine if you've reached the cancellation point, compare your current loan payoff amount to your vehicle's actual cash value.
 Most experts recommend canceling when you have at least 20% equity in your vehicle (meaning you owe less than 80% of what it's worth).
+This is the same threshold that determines whether you need coverage on a financed vs. paid-off car.

 Pincher's Pro Tip